 Over the course of her career, Sylvia’s worked in public relations, nonprofit management, and special event production.
 This included producing high-profile fashion events on both coasts and nonprofit fundraising events.
 While working for Center for Women & Enterprise, Boston, Sylvia produced the Your Money, Your Power Mother-Daughter Entrepreneur Summit.
-It was a first of its kind mother-daughter teen financial literacy-entrepreneurship conference sponsored by the City of Boston.
+It was the first teen financial literacy-entrepreneurship conference for mothers and daughters sponsored by the City of Boston.
 [Read more]

 Nashely Ruiz is a native of Claremont, CA and an entrepreneurial expert.
 She received a degree in International Business from the University of San Francisco.
 Nashely was a member of the Girls’ C.E.O.
 Connection Teen Advisory Council in high school and now serves on the organization’s Advisory Board.

 Nashely started her first business, Peppa People, at age sixteen.
 She created and sold accessories to buy school supplies for children in Mexico, highlighting her passion for serving the underprivileged.
 Throughout her college years in San Francisco Nashely’s commitment to serving the underprivileged continued.
 She was a BUILD mentor for high school girls in Oakland, CA and judged business plan competitions for the Network for Teaching Entrepreneurship in San Francisco, CA. Today, Nashely consults small businesses in branding and sales.
 In her free time, she enjoys gardening and volunteering for Amy’s Farm, an all-organic farm in Ontario CA. _______________________________________________________